 How to Make Natural Mother of Pearl Cluster Earrings

 These 1-1/2” long Natural Mother of Pearl earrings swing and shift with your movements, and they’re a neutral color, which coordinates with whatever you’re wearing.
 In this design, five beads orbit around a dangling two bead central core.
 These earrings are a little challenging in Step 6.
 At times you may feel like you have fumble fingers.
-If you are looking for an easy pair of earring for beginners, please click here.
+If you are looking for an easy pair of earrings for beginners, please click here.

 Required Beads & Findings: